ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 **Parameters**

-- `si` – string or key.
+Values of type String or FixedString.

 **Returned values**

-Returns the string that results from concatenating the arguments.
+Returns the String that results from concatenating the arguments.

 If any of argument values is `NULL`, `concat` returns `NULL`.